 - Begin to associate the click with a reward by following a click-treat-click-treat-click pattern, holding the clicker out of sight.

 - Your dog will eventually begin to associate the clicker with a reward until the click becomes the reward itself.

 - In obedience training, you give your dog an idea of what is expected, rewarding him when he does it properly.

 For example, 'lure' your dog into the sit position by holding a treat in front of your dog’s nose and move your hand back over his head.
 As he tries to keep the treat under his nose, his bottom will automatically hit the floor.
 At this stage, you can click and treat.

 As you repeat this, only give treats intermittently and introduce a command.
 Allow your dog time to work out what you want him to do – and be patient.

 Clicker training at any age?

 Remember, however, that pups, while they have a lot of energy, also tire easily.
-Be patient and ensure that you are clear and consistent in the behaviours that you wish them to display.
+Be patient and ensure that you are clear and consistent in the behaviors that you wish them to display.

-Just as it’s never to young to start with your puppy, it’s also never too old to begin.
+Just as it’s never too young to start with your puppy, it’s also never too old to begin.
 Old dogs can learn new tricks.
-It may, however, take a little longer to learn new habits and clicker training may not be effective, of course, if your dog is deaf.
+It may, however, take a little longer to learn new habits, and clicker training may not be effective, of course, if your dog is deaf.